foo123/codemirror-grammar/README.md

-__Intendation and markup-style grammars are not implemented fully yet__
+__Indentation and markup-style grammars are not implemented fully yet__